Tag: database

 INNER JOIN orders ON customers.id = orders.customer_id;

-Whenever possible, use INNER JOIN instead of filtering with a WHERE clause.
-MySQL’s optimizer is better equipped to handle joins explicitly defined in the query.
+Whenever possible, use explicit joins like INNER JOIN instead of filtering with a WHERE clause.
+MySQL’s optimizer handles explicit joins more effectively.

-🔐 Security Note: Always sanitize user inputs in JOIN conditions to prevent SQL injection attacks.
-Use parameterized queries or prepared statements.
+Warning: Always sanitize user inputs in JOIN conditions to prevent SQL injection attacks.
+Use prepared statements or parameterized queries.

 SELECT customer_id, COUNT(*) AS order_count